 05th September 2019

 It can seem daunting or even off-putting for an institution for children to have a visual security defence resembling a locked facility.
-But with the dangers to children and learning facilities reported around the world, it is more important than ever to safeguard children.
+But with the dangers to children and learning facilities reported worldwide, it is more important than ever to safeguard children.
 A high fence and locked gate provide a visual deterrent, so it’s clear that accessing the children is not as simple as walking onto the playground.
 Parents have peace of mind that their children are safe when out of their presence.
 It also offers a level of comfort for staff, knowing that their jobs are made easier when the safety of many children is in their hands.
-No one can walk onto or off the school property unless they go through the office entrance and sign a logbook.
+No one can walk onto or off the school property unless they sign a logbook through the office entrance.

 Fencing in schools clearly defines the school grounds as a place for learning and safety, and children, staff and parents can take confidence and pride in their school.
 To avoid the impression of a dark, oppressive space, the fence can be installed in attractive colours and styles that reflect the values and culture of the school.
 For tips on selecting a fencing system for your school, see our blog post, What you need to consider when choosing school fencing.